tedeh/jayson/README.md

 ## Typescript

 Since `v2.1.0` there is experimental typescript support available with jayson.
-Anyone that would like to improve on the type definitions is most welcome to provide a pull request.

-If you would just like to report an issue with the type definitions that you can't solve by yourself, please read the previous discussion here first: https://github.com/tedeh/jayson/issues/99
+If you have a problem with the type definitions, see the [Contributing](#contributing) section.

 ## Usage